Bucks beat Rockets 117-111 in Westbrook’s Houston debut

-HOUSTON (AP)When Giannis Antetokounmpo fouled out with more than five minutes left after putting up a triple-double against the Houston Rockets, the rest of the Milwaukee Bucks didn’t panic.

-”These guys in this locker room, we’re fighters, we’re competitors,” Wesley Matthews said. ”If Giannis fouls out we can’t just come into the locker room.”

-Antetokounmpo scored 30 points and his supporting cast held on to lead the Bucks to a 117-111 victory over the Rockets on Thursday night in a star-studded opener featuring the last three MVPs.
+HOUSTON (AP)Giannis Antetokounmpo scored 30 points and had a triple-double before fouling out and his supporting cast held on to lead the Milwaukee Bucks to a 117-111 victory over the Houston Rockets on Thursday night in a star-studded opener featuring the last three MVPs.

-Antetokounmpo, the MVP last season, also had 13 rebounds and 11 assists.
-While certainly upset after fouling out, he was impressed with the way his team responded.
+Antetokounmpo, the MVP last season, fouled out with about five minutes remaining.
+He had 13 rebounds and 11 assists.

-”They did an amazing job,” he said. ”Moving the ball, knocking down shots.”

 Brook Lopez made two free throws with about a minute left before a layup by Russell Westbrook.
 But Lopez made a fadeaway shot to leave Milwaukee up 115-109 with 39 seconds remaining.
 James Harden added a pair of free throws before Ersan Ilyasova made a jump shot with about 15 seconds to go that sent many fans heading to the exits.